yakimka/web_benchmarks/README.md

 For benchmarking I used laptop with Intel Core i5-7300hq and 24GB RAM for running web frameworks and MacBook Air M1 with 16GB RAM for running wrk.
+As database server I used Raspberry Pi 4B with 2GB RAM 😀, running Postgres 17, database was stored on tmpfs in RAM.

-Machines were connected via 1Gbps ethernet cable.
+All machines were connected via 1Gbps ethernet cable.
 Throughput checked with `iperf3` was around 940Mbps.

 <details>